 Permanently installed emergency or standby generators are to be connected to the consumer's wiring system by a permanently installed (break before make) transfer switch intended for that purpose.
-The transfer switch is to disconnect all ungrounded conductors connected to OTEC system prior to connecting the generator to the conductors supplying the load.

 The transfer switch is to be designed and installed so that a connection of the generator to OTEC system is prevented for any mode of operation.
 Compliance with these provisions is necessary to prevent serious or fatal accidents.
-Portable generators SHALL NOT be connected to a permanent wiring system at any time, unless the interconnection is made with a permanently installed transfer switch.
+Portable generators SHALL NOT be connected to a permanent wiring system at any time, unless the interconnection is made with a transfer switch.